Wen's burning eyes made Gwen wilt.

 Klavdiya reached out and embraced her granddaughter, then kissed her endearingly on the forehead.
 Gwen hugged her babulya tightly, then welcomed Petra into her arms.

-When finally they separated, Gwen embraced Magister Wen, flustering the awkward academic.
+When they finally separated, Gwen embraced Magister Wen, flustering the awkward academic.
 When Magus Kumiko looked on enviously, Gwen hugged her as well, enveloping the small Japanese woman against her chest.

 "I will help you as much as I can," Magister Wen's voice rubberbanded back to normality almost instantly.